DaisyEverard/Cyberpunk-red/README.md

 - Select you from the dropdown list
 - Find out more about what each Stat is used for by expanding the description box with the (+) button by each stat
 - Assign your stats - The maximum is 8 and the minimum is 2.
-  This will automatically calculate your derived statistics (some day)

 ## Testing